 Peppermint is harvested in the months of June and August.
-When peppermint has reached harvest growth size, it is cut and left in the fields to dry out in the wind.
+When peppermint has reached harvest growth size, it is cut and left in the fields to dry out.
 Once the cut peppermint is dry, it is chopped, put in a tub and taken to a distiller.
 At the distiller, the oil is extracted from the plants.
 Steam distillation is used to extract the peppermint oil from the dry plants.

-Watch the video below to learn about peppermint harvest from Linn County Farm Bureau Board Member, Macey Wessels!
+Watch the video below to learn about peppermint harvest from an Oregon farm!

 One of the most common pests of peppermint plants are aphids and spider mites.
 These bugs live on the underside of the leaves and cause brown spotting on the plant.
 They suck the sap out of the leaves which drains the plant of its nutrients and that kills the plants.
 The leave will turn yellow and eventually fall off.
 This can lead to the entire plant dying and the mint produce will be lost.